Posted September 20, 2014Tweet

-Mortgage rates are at a 12-month low.
-It's a terrific time to refinance.
+Mortgage rates are at a 15-month low and it's terrific time to refinance.
 But what if you don't want to reset your loan to 30 years?

 The good news is that you don't have to.
 With a little bit of savvy, you can take advantage of today's mortgage rates and shorten the number of years remaining on your loan.
 It all comes down to a financial term known as amortization (ah-mor-ti-ZAY-shun).

-Amortization (ah-mor-ti-ZAY-shun) is the schedule by which your loan balance goes to $0 over time; and it can be manipulated for your benefit.
-You're the homeowner, and you're in control.
+Amortization (ah-mor-ti-ZAY-shun) is the payment schedule by which your loan balance goes from its starting balance to $0 over time; and amortization can be manipulated for your benefit.

-If you've ever looked at your mortgage statement after a few years and thought, "I haven't paid this thing down a bit!", it's because of amortization.
-This is true for all fixed loan types, too, including the 15-year fixed-rate mortgage; a 20-year fixed-rate mortgage; and, the 30-year fixed-rate mortgage.
+If you've ever looked at your mortgage statement after a few years and thought, "I haven't paid this thing down a bit!", you're witnessing the effects of amortization.

-If you were to borrow $300,000 from the bank at a mortgage rate of 4%, after 10 years, here is how much you would still owe given various mortgage products :
+If you were to borrow $300,000 from the bank at a mortgage rate of 4 percent, after 10 years, here is how much you would still owe :

-At 4 percent, it takes 19 years, 4 months to pay a 30-year mortgage to pay down by half.
-This is decidedly bank-friendly.
+It takes nearly 20 years to pay a 30-year mortgage down by half.
+Amortization can be bank-friendly.

-If your initial mortgage was a 30-year fixed rate mortgage, for example, you can choose to lower your term to, say, 20 years or 15 years.
-Reducing the number of years in your mortgage "accelerates" your amortization and the loan pays off quicker.
+If your beginning loan was a 30-year loan, for example, you can refinance into a loan lasting 20 years or 15 years instead.
+Reducing the number of years in your mortgage will "accelerate" your amortization, and pay your loan off quicker.

-At today's mortgage rates, homeowners using a 15-year mortgage will pay 65% less interest than homeowners using a thirty.
+At today's mortgage rates, homeowners using 15-year loans pay 64% less interest than homeowners using 30-year loans.

-To prepay your mortgage means to send "extra" payments to your lender each month, chipping away at the amount you owe faster than your amortization schedule prescribes.
+Prepaying your mortgage means to send "extra" payments to your lender each month, which chips away at the amount you owe faster than your amortization schedule prescribes.

 There's a third way to reduce your mortgage interest paid.
 It's called "refinance-to-prepay".

-Refinance-to-prepay is exactly what it sounds like -- you refinance to a lower rate and prepay on your loan.
-It's a plan that can give the best of both options -- access to today's low mortgage rates, plus a quicker amortization schedule.
+Refinance-to-prepay is exactly what it sounds like -- you refinance your loan to a lower rate then prepay on your new loan.
+With refinance-to-prepay, you get access to current mortgage rates, and a quicker amortization schedule.

 The refinance-to-prepay system works because, although your mortgage rate is lower, you're making the same payment to the bank each month.
-There's less interest being paid at the same time that you're "accelerating" your loan payback.
+You're paying less interest because of your lower rate and your sending bonus principal monthly.

-With refinance-to-prepay, you can "restart" your loan to 30 years but then pay it off faster than if you had never refinanced at all.
-It's a trick of math that plays on bank amortization schedules.
+When you refinance-to-prepay, your loan will "restart" to 30 years, but you'll ultimately pay it off faster than had you never refinanced at all.
+It's a math fact.

-Here's a real life example of how refinance-to-prepay can work.
+Here's a real life example of how refinance-to-prepay work.

-By prepaying your mortgage principal in this way, your "new" 30-year loan will pay off in full in just 24 years -- four years faster than if you hadn't refinanced at all.
-Those four years of "no payments" save $90,000.
+Your "new" 30-year loan will pay off in 24 years.
+This is 4 years faster than if you hadn't refinanced at all.
+Those four years of making "no payments" save $90,000.

-Compare today's low rates to your existing mortgage.
-See how many years -- and how much interest -- you can save off your mortgage.
-Rates are available online at no cost, with no obligation to proceed, and with no social security number required to get started.
+Compare today's low rates now.
+Quotes are available online at no cost, with no obligation to proceed, and with no social security number required to get started.